 (exact dates and registration information to become available soon)

-Mid-October 2020: The Journal of Law and Political Economy and Its Constituencies
+Workshop #2: Introducing the Journal of Law and Political Economy

 Mid-November 2020: Democracy, Social Justice & the 2020 Election (Early Post-Election Musings)